 Repair of Carillon £25,000

 £3 Million is the estimated cost of renovating the failing lead on the Abbey roof, the gutters and the high-level medieval stonework.
 The 950th Anniversary Roof Appeal has now raised the money for Phase 1 of this major project which includes nave gutters and high-level stonework.
-The contract to do this work has now been awarded and it is due to start by mid 2021.
+The works are underway and are due to be completed August 2022.
+Efforts continue to be made towards raising the funds for the remaining three phases.

 Conservation and relocation of Norman Font is well underway with the Font now installed in its original position centre Nave Aisle in line with the Great West Door.
 The work of placing of the Medieval Font Cover and lighting over the Font is due for completion by the end of 2022.

 With Your Support

 So much has been accomplished but we need your support to preserve this beautiful Abbey.
 For further details on all our projects and for ways that you can help, please visit our website or make contact with the Appeal Office:

 The Appeal Director, Selby Abbey Trust, Selby Abbey, The Crescent, Selby, North Yorkshire, YO8 4PU